Elections - electoral register

 New registration arrangements and verification of applicants' identities

-From 10 June 2014, all new registration applications can only be done individually.
+All new registration applications have to be done individually.

 When registering to vote, you will be asked to give your: